tomosewe/blog/content/posts/updating-netlify-environment-variables/index.md

 Looks like we're somehow using an older version of [Hugo](https://gohugo.io/) than our theme supports.

-Let's have a look at the environment variables
+Let's have a look at the environment variables.

 ![Environment variables panel](env-variables.png)